Your questions answered

 You’re not totally out of luck, though, because while much less common than before, there are still some free electric-car charging points available in the UK.

-Zap-Map estimates that around 5,430 of the 35,000 charging points on its system are still free as of June 2022.
-That’s 15% of its total charging points – more than you might expect.
-Here we’ll go through where you can still find free electric-car charging points in the UK, how you can search for them, when you should and shouldn’t use them and when it might not be the most convenient option.
+Here we’ll go through where you can still find free electric-car charging points in the UK, how you can search for them, when you should use them and when free charging might not be the most convenient option.

 Where to find free electric car chargers